-Twilight of the Giants
+Twilight Of The Giants

 Students in the Department of Electrical and Computer Engineering at Cleveland State University augment their academic studies with various hands-on projects.
-These projects serve not only to develop their engineering skills, but also to contribute to their awareness of the history of engineering and its role in society.
+These projects can serve not only to develop their engineering skills, but also to contribute to their awareness of the history of engineering and its role in society.
 One such project is the design of a working model of a Hulett Iron Ore Unloader.

 The Hulett ore unloaders are part of the mighty industrial heritage of the Great Lakes region.
 These iron behemoths dominated the landscape of the historic Whiskey Island docks at the mouth of the Cuyahoga River and other Great Lakes ports for nearly a century with few changes.
 Invented by Cleveland engineer George H. Hulett (1846 – 1923) and first patented in 1898, the radical design of the ten-story-tall Huletts revolutionized the unloading of the great iron ore ships that carried the ore down from the immense deposits discovered in the Marquette Iron Ore Range in upper Michigan in 1844.
 Before their invention, the ore in the holds of the ships was hand-shoveled by laborers into hoppers that were then hoisted by cranes to rail cars on the docks.